deathpillow/deathpillow.github.io/_posts/2015-06-12-division-of-domestic-data.md

 ##Background##

 When filing for divorce in Fulton County (Atlanta, Georgia, USA), an Automatic Domestic Standing Order goes into effect for "all cases which are filed in the Family Division of the Superior Court of Fulton County and remains in effect as long as the case is pending." [^1] While some of the articles relate to the procedure of the open case (e.g. obligatory appearance in court), the Automatic Domestic Standing Order of Fulton County primarily serves the purpose of maintaining any and all current domestic responsibilities.
-Maintenance of responsibilities the means preventing either party listed in a divorce case from certain actions related to shared property, children, or benefits.
+Maintenance of responsibilities means preventing either party listed in a divorce case from certain actions related to shared property, children, or benefits.

 <figure class="half">
 	<img src="/images/ddd/background/article5.png">